digitaltboosting-ops/SQL-projects/README.md

 # SQL Cleaning & Data Preparation Project

 This project demonstrates how to take raw marketing and analytics data and turn it into clean, analysis‑ready tables using SQL.
-It includes table creation, data cleaning, and basic analysis queries.
+It includes table creation, data cleaning, business analysis queries, and advanced SQL techniques.

 ## Folder Structure
 - **/data** – raw CSV files: